CybercentreCanada/assemblyline4_docs/docs/installation/configuration/authentication.md

                     user_get: userinfo
     ```

+Here is an example configuration block for using Keycloak with OIDC configuration endpoint and ID tokens.
+You need to configure a group membership mapper with token claim name `groups` to the client scope.
+You also need to provide the client ID, client secret and the Keycloak configuration URL that corresponds to your realm and client.

+???+ example "Keycloak configuration example"
+    ```yaml
+        auth:
+          oauth:
+            enabled: true
+            providers:
+                # Name of the provider displayed in the UI
+                local_provider:
+                  # Assemblyline will auto configure other endpoints using this URL
+                  openid_connect_discovery_url: <KEYCLOAK_URL>/.well-known/openid-configuration

+                  # Put your client ID and secret here
+                  client_id: <CLIENT_ID>
+                  client_secret: <CLIENT_SECRET>

+                  client_kwargs:
+                    scope: openid email profile

+                  # Field name that maps the group membership field in id token
+                  groups_id_token_field: groups
+    ```

 ### SAML Authentication
 The configuration block at `auth.saml` allows you to add authentication with your SAML server.